As the world pursues ways of slowing down climate change, preserving wildlife, and supporting billions of people we continue with deforestation. Why?!

-For a short-term gain, sacrificing the long-term benefits of forests and putting our entire planet in danger.
-Let’s shake our heads a bit and try to do the right thing to stop deforestation.
+We need to stop deforestation.
 Where do we start?
-Perhaps our first step can be a thorough review of these interesting facts about deforestation that’ll give us an idea of how to help and make a difference… Even a tiny one counts!
+Perhaps our first step can be a thorough review of these interesting facts about deforestation that’ll give us an idea of we can each make a difference…

 What is deforestation?
 Permanent removal of trees to create space for something besides a forest, like land for agriculture or grazing, or using timber for fuel, construction, or manufacturing.

 About half the forests in the eastern part of North America were cut down for timber and farming between the 1600s and late 1800s.